 De Bussy reported that employees are the most vital stakeholder group by a long way.
 He found that organizations positively engaging in stakeholder orientation activities achieved greater stakeholder satisfaction, which in turn led to stronger financial performance.
 In other words, organizations who adopted the stakeholder concept made more money.

 Image, right: Professor Nigel de Bussy

-De Bussy measured how strongly orientation towards different stakeholder groups influences financial performance.
-The coefficient for employee orientation was 0.84 compared with much lower but still substantial values for customers (0.36), suppliers (0.35) and communities (0.32).
+De Bussy measured how strongly orientation towards different stakeholder groups influenced financial performance.
+The coefficient of determination for employee orientation was 0.84 compared with much lower but still substantial values for customers (0.36), suppliers (0.35) and communities (0.32).
 The coefficient for shareholder orientation was minimal at 0.08.

 A stakeholder is a group or individual who can legitimately affect or is affected by the achievement of an organization’s objectives.
 Stakeholder orientation is about creating social as well as economic value for stakeholders, listening and responding to stakeholder concerns, with a spirit of goodwill between the two parties.

 You can also read a helpful article about the fact that effective stakeholder relations management is a key skill, and how identifying and prioritizing your stakeholders is an essential part of this skill.

 Managing or supervising a hybrid PR team can be challenging when you want to achieve effective coordination and communication.
 It